mobileera/hoverboard/data/posts/2017-06-20-first-speakers-announced.markdown

 in this new technology.

 * Frode Nilsen, *Three technology options for building native Android apps* &mdash;
-Frode will offer a few on the different options available for developing native apss on Android, which one is the best for your needs?
-Working as Schibstedt he will present different options against the <a href="http://vg.no">vg.no</a> backend.
+Frode will go through the options available for developing native apps on Android:
+Native, Xamarin or React Native.
+Which one is the best for your needs?
+From his experience working at Schibstedt he will present different options against the vg.no backend.

 * Wei-Meng Lee - *Building cross-platform native mobile apps using React Native* &mdash;
 React Native is the new kid on the block, but how does it work and how can you be efficient